 The Company offers several types of professional services, including security advisory and training services.
 All of the Company's professional services are considered distinct performance obligations from the cloud-based subscriptions services within the context of the Company's contracts.
 Revenue is recognized over time when the customers benefit from the services as performed or as control of the promised services is transferred to the customer, as this reflects the pattern of transfer for these professional services.
-These contracts are most often fixed fee arrangements and less frequently arrangements that are billed at hourly rates.
-These contracts normally have terms of one year or less.
+These contracts are available via hourly rate and fixed fee arrangements and normally have terms of one year or less.